nhsengland/it-standards/euc/email.md

    Standards and requirements for user-facing email.
 stage: 3.
 Development Stage
 created: 2021-07-06 14:24:16
-lastUpdated: 2021-07-06 14:24:22
+lastUpdated: 2022-06-24 10:41:09
 author: Julian Knight
 ---

-NHSEI use two email services, our own Office 365 Exchange Online and the NHSmail service.
+NHS England use two email services, our own Office 365 Exchange Online and the NHSmail service.

 At the time of writing, NHSmail is the primary service and O365 the secondary.
 This may change in the future.